niner-games/tech-html-paragraph-game-engine/README.md

 <hr>

 This is a HTML implementation of our paragraph game's engine.
-It is 100% aimed to be working in pure JavaScript / bare-bone web browsers.
+It is 100% aimed to work in pure JavaScript / bare-bone web browsers.
 No Node.js etc. or installing anything needed.
 Just launch `index.html` file in your browser and you should be ready to go.

 If you want to read about game configuration or creating new game process then you follow to [our Wiki](https://github.com/niner-games/tech-html-paragraph-game-engine/wiki).